Location: Ambasamudram, near Tirunelveli city, Tamil Nadu state, India

 Restaurants: Only few options within the town

 Ambasamudram is a picturesque town located on the banks of the beautiful Tamrabharani river and on the foothills of the Western Ghats.
 The nearest city of Ambasamudram is Tirunelveli.
 It is located in Tamil Nadu state in South India.The town has a lot of scenic spots and temples.
-Let us explore a rare temple in this town, which is dedicated to a seer, Agastya Rishi, in this article.
+Let us explore a temple having few rare idols, Lakshmi Narayana temple, in this article.

 Although the temple is supposed to be very old as per the legend, the current structure cannot be dated more than half a century.
 Perhaps it could have been renovated multiple times.